micro-api/micro-api/README.md

 DELETE /people/john-doe
 ```

-A delete request can return no payload (204 No Content) if it succeeds.
+A delete request can return no payload (HTTP 204 No Content) if it succeeds.
 It can apply to any IRI, including collections.

 ```http
 DELETE /people/john-doe/children
 ```

-In this example, the request means delete all of a person's children, not just the link.
+In this example, the request means delete all of the resources at this IRI, not just the link.
 There is no concept of relationship entities.

 ## Error Response